paulowe/gcp/gke workloads/gke_persistent_storage/volumes2.md

 Configure your storageClass to use replication type : regional-pd.
 If a zonal outage occurs, Kubernetes can fail over WORKLOADS THAT USE THE VOLUME.

 HA stateful workloads that use PV in GKE.

+## Pod failure
+#### What happens if a Pod fails while it is using a persistent volume
+The volumes are unmounted from the failing Pod, and they continue to exist with their last contents.

 ## You can use PVs for OTHER Controllers beyond Pods: Deployments and StatefulSets